Incendio1/CGMap/README.md

-# Advancing interpretable cancer gene identification via width scaling graph representation learning
+# CGMap: interpretable computational screening of cancer genes via width-scaled graph learning

 >  **The implementation of CGMap & data accompanying the manuscript submitted to _Nature Biomedical Engineering_.**